-Part-time workers generally get paid 50% of the above indicative monthly salary rates.
+Part-time workers generally get 50% of the above indicative monthly salary rates.

 However, each individual sets their expected salary, and you can see them by simply going to VirtualStaff.ph and clicking on user profiles.

-If, for example, you're looking to outsource animation by hiring a Filipino animator, and that person has experience working with Disney, or some big firm such as that, their asking salary will be a lot higher than a fresh grad with minimal work experience.
+If, for example, you're looking to outsource animation by hiring a Filipino animator, and that person has experience working with Disney, or some big firm such as that, their asking salary will be much higher than a fresh grad with minimal work experience.